joakin/elm-canvas/README.md

 # joakin/elm-canvas

-This library exposes a low level API that mirrors most of the DOM canvas API to be used with Elm in a declarative way.
+This module exposes a nice drawing API that works on top of the the DOM canvas.

 [Live examples](https://joakin.github.io/elm-canvas)
 ([sources](https://github.com/joakin/elm-canvas/tree/master/examples))